 Water Resources Development Act 1999, Section 419

 The Des Plaines River flows from southeast Wisconsin to northeast Illinois.
 It is 67 miles long, flowing through 33 municipalities.
 There is frequent flooding.
 In 1986, the flood of record occurred and affected 15,000 residents, their dwellings and businesses, as well as the area’s transportation network.
 This study expands the area of concern from the mainstem in Illinois to include the entire Upper Des Plaines watershed, comprised of 15 tributaries in Illinois and Wisconsin.
 In addition to flood risk management, the purpose of this study also includes ecosystem restoration, water quality and recreation features.
 There are over 43 municipalities in the watershed that contend with flood damages from the Des Plaines River and tributaries.
 Recent flood events include May 2004, August 2007, September 2008 and December 2008, which resulted in significant flood damages and disaster declarations.
-The Phase II study has three primary objectives: further reduction of main stem flooding; reduction of tributary flooding; and environmental restoration of degraded ecosystems within the basin.
-The study will consider sites located within tributary watersheds and along the main stem for both Flood Risk Management (FRM) and Ecosystem Restoration (ER) potential.
-The effects of FRM sites within tributary watersheds on main stem flooding will be evaluated.
+The Phase II study had three primary objectives: further reduction of main stem flooding; reduction of tributary flooding; and environmental restoration of degraded ecosystems within the basin.
+The study considered sites located within tributary watersheds and along the main stem for both Flood Risk Management (FRM) and Ecosystem Restoration (ER) potential.
+The effects of FRM sites within tributary watersheds on main stem flooding were also evaluated.

 The Upper Des Plaines River and Tributaries, IL & WI Integrated Feasibility Report and Environmental Assessment was released Sept.
 3, 2013, for public comment and a Documentation of Changes was released for public comment Jan.
 17, 2014.
-Revised documents were posted in February 2014 to correct inadvertent misrepresentations of the Endangered Species Act and Fish and Wildlife Coordination Act review procedures.
-The revisions are on p.
-211 of the draft report and on p.
-21 of the Documentation of Changes, at right.
-The full draft report can also be downloaded here.

 |Total Project Cost: